-Campillos is a municipality in the province of Malaga, situated 30 kilometres away from Antequera and 80 kilometres away from Malaga, part of it belonged, in the past, to the village of Peñarrubia, that disappeared in the seventies due to the construction of the Guadalteba reservoir.
+Campillos is a municipality in the province of Malaga, situated 30 kilometres away from Antequera and 80 kilometres away from Malaga; part of it belonged, in the past, to the village of Peñarrubia, which disappeared in the seventies due to the construction of the Guadalteba reservoir.

 In Campillos we’ll find the great wetlands of Malaga province, and very nearby is the village of Fuente de Piedra and its famous lagoon.
 The Campillos area hosts a wide biodiversity and most of its lagoons have been declared Natural Reserve.

 Campillos has a Muslim origin, although during the Moorish Kingdom it belonged to Tebas.
 The town was founded in 1492 with the arrival of people from the surrounding villages and from the north due to the necessary repopulation after having conquered Tebas, taking it away from the Arabs, although the autonomy of Campillos wasn’t achieved until 1680.

 They have found remains that make us believe that this was a place of passage during the prehistoric period, and that was later on occupied by Phoenicians and Romans; amongst these remains it’s worth mentioning the discovery of coins and fragments of ceramics, which is why it can be assumed that both civilisations settled in this area.
 They also found three Visigoth capitals upon which they later on built the San Jose school.

 Currently, Campillos bases its economy on agriculture, stockbreeding, poultry farming and the leather industry.